FAQ - Frequently Asked Questions

 yum -y install 'hda-app*'

-» Can Amahi be setup as a VMware appliance?
+» Can Amahi be setup as a Virtual Machine?

-Yes -- Amahi has been setup to run on VMware, though we do not make a pre-built VMware appliance 'image' available.
+Yes -- Amahi has been setup to run on VMware, though we do not make a pre-built VMware appliance 'image' available at the moment.

 » HDA specific URLs are not working